cabforum/code-signing/docs/CSBR.md

 **Trusted Platform Module**: A microcontroller that stores keys, passwords and digital certificates, usually affixed to the motherboard of a computer, which due to its physical nature makes the information stored there more secure against external software attack or physical theft.

-**Trustworthy System**: Computer hardware, software, and procedures that are:
-  - reasonably secure from intrusion and misuse;
-  - provide a reasonable level of availability, reliability, and correct operation;
-  - are reasonably suited to performing their intended functions; and
-  - enforce the applicable security policy.

 **Valid Certificate**: A Certificate that passes the validation procedure specified in RFC 5280.

 **Validation Specialists**: Someone who performs the information verification duties specified by these Requirements.